christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   Next you need to work out your Zone 2 heart rate.
 You can do this using the calculator here.
 Just input your maximum heart rate and take the Zone 2 figures.
-(If you are interested in the other zones, what they mean, and how to train them, more will be coming soon).

   The difficult thing is then putting it into practice for your next run.
-The most important thing is to keep your heart rate somewhere between the upper and lower limits.
+You need to keep your heart rate somewhere between the upper and lower limits.
 It will definitely mean that you have to slow down drastically on any hill.
 It might mean you have to run faster on the flats and downs.

   You have to keep the zone consistent.
 Any foray into the Zone 3 will cause a